University College (UNIV)

 UNIV 3335.
 PEER ACADEMIC LEADER TRAINING.
 3 Hours.

-To train students to be peer counselors who will work as group leaders in UNIV 1131 during the Fall Semester.
-Group counseling procedures and requisite guidance material to explain academic regulations and student services, analyze deficient study skills, initiate appropriate study habits, and make referrals when necessary.
-Only pass/fail grades will be awarded.
+Students are trained on the expectations and responsibilities of becoming a Peer Academic Leader (PAL).
+These students will work as group leaders for UNIV 1131 after successful completion of the course.
+Students will learn group instruction procedures and requisite guidance material to explain academic regulations and student services, analyze study skills, initiate appropriate study habits, and make appropriate referrals when necessary.
+Focus on classroom management, learning theory, and lesson plan development.
 Elective credit; does not count as part of the professional education certification requirements.
-Prerequisite: permission of instructor.
+Prerequisite: Permission of the instructor.